noopur-zambare/noopur-zambare.github.io/_experience/experience-3.md

 <ul>
 <li>Competed with the engineering students in India in programming skills, logical reasoning, mathematics and machine
 learning assessments and was selected among the top few students for this training session</li>
-<li>ands-on: Deep Neural Networks, Sequential Models, Unsupervised Learning, Causal Inference & Reinforcement Learnin</li>
+<li>Hands-on: Deep Neural Networks, Sequential Models, Unsupervised Learning, Causal Inference & Reinforcement Learnin</li>
     "
 collection: experience
 ---

-This is an item in your portfolio.
-It can be have images or nice text.
-If you name the file .md, it will be parsed as markdown.
-If you name the file .html, it will be parsed as HTML.
+I competed with engineering students in India across diverse domains, showcasing proficiency in programming skills, logical reasoning, mathematics, and machine learning assessments.
+My performance stood out among my peers, earning me a coveted spot among the top participants selected for an exclusive training session.
+During this hands-on experience, I delved into advanced topics such as Deep Neural Networks, Sequential Models, Unsupervised Learning, Causal Inference, and Reinforcement Learning.
+This opportunity not only sharpened my technical acumen but also provided a platform to apply theoretical knowledge to real-world scenarios, reinforcing my commitment to excellence in the field of machine learning and artificial intelligence.